 A Trump official quits over the Iran war, as Israel says it killed 2 Iranian commanders

-Israel's military said Tuesday it carried out a targeted strike in Tehran that killed Ali Larijani, the secretary of Iran's Supreme National Security Council, and Gholamreza Soleimani, who led a paramilitary militia that plays a strong role in domestic security.
+Israel said it killed two top Iranian security officials, Ali Larijani and Gholamreza Soleimani.

-The head of the U.S. National Counterterrorism Center, Joe Kent, announced his resignation on Tuesday, saying he "cannot in good conscience" back the Trump administration's war in Iran.
+The head of the U.S. National Counterterrorism Center, Joe Kent, became the first senior Trump administration official to resign over the war with Iran.

-And European leaders again rejected President Trump's demand for naval assistance to help reopen the Strait of Hormuz, a vital shipping route that has been largely chocked off by Iranian retaliatory attacks and threats.
+Several European countries rejected President Trump's demand for naval assistance to reopen the Strait of Hormuz, and South Korea said it hadn't actually received a request despite the president's social media comments.

 Overnight, Israel reported continued operations in Lebanon and Iran, while the U.S. Embassy in Baghdad came under attack again, according to the Iraqi government.
 Projectiles were fired in Abu Dhabi, United Arab Emirates, and a tanker was struck in Oman.